 Every time we work in the kitchen, we produce waste.

-1. Use the Skins for Added Flavor
+1. Add Skins for Flavor or Texture

 The best examples here are citrus fruits:

 Maybe your recipe only calls for the juice of an orange.
 Instead of throwing the remainder of the fruit away after you squeeze it, you can grate or peel the entire fruit before you slice it, and store the aromatic skins in the fridge or freezer for another dish.

 Orange Pound Cake with Glaze – Get the Recipe Now

 The same tip applies to lemon and lime zest.
 The peels of these fruits are just too precious to toss in the trash!
 And there are many ways for you to incorporate the peels and zest into your cooking to make full use of them.

 You can make homemade candied peels, marmalade, or infused water, and jazz up the menu with other recipes like our coconut sugar lemon curd, jalapeno-lime marinated chicken, and moist orange pound cake.